Transcript #352: Helicopter Time Comes to Python

 11:32 So thank you, Justin Joyce, for writing this up.

-11:39 All right.
-I saw that David Lord was the one listed there in the example.
+11:39 I saw that David Lord was the one listed there in the example.

 11:44 Yeah.

-11:46 So over to historically from the Flask side of things.
+11:45 Let's keep, let's keep going that theme over to historically from the flask side of things.

 11:53 I want to talk about Jinja.

-11:55 So Jinja is the templating language that is the default for so many frameworks.
+11:55 So Jinja is the template language that is the default for so many frameworks.

 12:04 So much better.

-12:06 But it doesn't matter if everyone's using Jinja, like that's what people are using, right?
+12:06 But it doesn't matter if everyone's using Jinja.

 12:11 It's built into all the frameworks.

-12:12 You gotta jump through hoops to like use Chameleon with say FastAPI, right?
+12:12 You got to jump through hoops to like use chameleon with say FastAPI.

 12:17 Like I created a library to do that kind of stuff.

-12:18 But this is about Jinja and its origins come from Flask, originally created by Armin Roeniger, no longer the maintainer, David Lord and folks over at Palettes is.
+12:19 But this is about Jinja and its origins come from flask originally created by Armin Roeneker.

-12:29 But this new project I wanna give a shout out to does come from Armin and it's called Mini Jinja.
+12:29 But this new project I want to give a shout out to does come from Armin and it's called mini

 12:35 Like Jinja, but smaller.

-13:24 Instead, when the full set of Ginja 2 features is not required, is not required and you want to have the same experience across Python or Rust.
+13:29 and you want to have the same experience across Python or rust.

 13:32 There's places where you can get a slightly better performance sometimes than Jinja.